 Answer: This was partially answered elsewhere in the webinar.
 It’s a domain-wide setting.
 However, you can implement ADFS and sync password hashes as a fall-back – this doesn’t avoid the “big bang” issue, but it does provide a quick path of retreat if required.

-Want to learn what’s beyond the AAD Connect wizard, and gain a comprehensive understanding of its full range of capabilities?
-Find out more about our new training course, the Azure AD Connect Masterclass, which has been written by Andreas Kjellman (formerly MIM and Azure AD Connect Program Manager for Microsoft), Jimmy Andersson (MVP Enterprise Mobility), Hugh Simpson-Wells (CEO, Oxford Computer Group and OCG Learning), and James Cowling (CTO, Oxford Computer Group).
+Want to learn what’s beyond the Azure AD Connect wizard, and gain a comprehensive understanding of its full range of capabilities?
+Find out more about our new training course, the Azure AD Connect Masterclass, which has been written by Andreas Kjellman (formerly MIM and Azure AD Connect Program Manager for Microsoft), Jimmy Andersson (MVP Enterprise Mobility), Hugh Simpson-Wells (CEO, Oxford Computer Group and Oxford Computer Training), and James Cowling (CTO, Oxford Computer Group).